 Spyder is one of my long-time favorite IDEs, and I am mainly using Spyder when I have to write code in Windows environments.
 However, in one of my blog posts PyCharm was suggested in one comment (see the comments on this post: Why Spyder is the Best Python IDE for Science) that I should test PyCharm.

 After testing out PyCharm I started to like this IDE.
 In this post, you will find my views on the two IDEs.
 E.g., I intend to answer the question; which is the best Python IDE; PyCharm or Spyder?

-The post will divided into the following sections:
+The post is divided into the following sections:

 In the first section (1) I will outline some shared features of PyCharm and Spyder.
-I will then continue with describing features that is unique to PyCharm (2) and Spyder (3).
+I will then continue by describing features that are unique to PyCharm (2) and Spyder (3).
 Finally, I will go on and compare the two Python IDEs (4).

 Shared features of PyCharm and Spyder

 I will start discussing some of the shared features of PyCharm and Spyder.
 First, both IDEs are free (well, Spyder is “more” free compared to PyCharm but if you are a student or a researcher you can get the full version of PyCharm free, also) and cross-platform.
 This means that you can download and install both Spyder and PyCharm on your Windows, Linux, or OS-X machine.
 This is of course awesome!
 PyCharm and Spyder also have the possibility to create projects, an editor with syntax highlighting and introspection for code completion, and have support for plugins.